vosonlab/SocialMediaLab/README.md

 If you are getting the error `Error in check_twitter_oauth( )`, please find a [solution here](https://github.com/geoffjentry/twitteR/issues/90).

-If you are having trouble getting data from Facebook, it is probably due to a known issue with authentication for the `Rfacebook` package, which [has a solution] (https://github.com/vosonlab/SocialMediaLab/issues/28).
+If you are having trouble getting data from Facebook, it is probably due to a known issue with authentication for the `Rfacebook` package, which [has a solution](https://github.com/vosonlab/SocialMediaLab/issues/28).

 ### Special thanks